-While many have offered the latest leadership models and framework, we need to first look at the global trends and the business landscapes.
-Based on research by Deloitte, four global trends will influence and shape our business environment, which are the diversity of markets, diversity of customers, diversity of ideas and diversity of talent.
+While many have offered the latest leadership models and frameworks, we need to first look at the global trends and the business landscapes.
+Based on research by Deloitte1, four global trends will influence and shape our business environment: the diversity of markets, diversity of customers, diversity of ideas, and diversity of talent.

 It seems that diversity is an inevitability in the workplace and business.
 However, relying on diversity to uplift business is insufficient.
 With greater diversity in almost all aspects of business, it is more urgent for us to leverage diversity to our advantage rather than squander the opportunity.
-We need to take a closer look at our leadership as well as the workplace and shape it to meet the needs of the future.
+We need to take a closer look at our leadership and the workplace and shape it to meet future needs.
 One aspect is ensuring that our workplace and its people adopt inclusive communication and behaviours.
 What does this mean?

 Inclusive environments and behaviours are required to leverage the diverse strengths and talents of each person.
-Inclusive environments can be fostered and inclusive behaviours can be taught.
-Inclusion as a skill is relatively new and there are not many established frameworks or tools in developing inclusion as a skill within individuals.
-However, capabilities such as Awareness of Bias, Inclusive Communication, Appreciating Differences and Managing Conflict, are essential skills in cultivating inclusive behaviours in the workplace and life.
+Inclusive environments can be fostered, and inclusive behaviours can be taught.
+Inclusion as a skill is relatively new, and there are not many established frameworks or tools in developing inclusion as a skill within individuals.
+However, capabilities such as Awareness of Bias, Inclusive Communication, Appreciating Differences and Managing Conflict are essential skills in cultivating inclusive behaviours in the workplace and in life.

 What is inclusion?

-When your workplace or community consists of people from diverse cultures, inclusion means ensuring that everyone’s needs, concerns, values, ideas, etc are acknowledged and taken into consideration.
-When an environment is inclusive, people who are part of the workplace or the community are valued for their unique characteristics, feel comfortable to share their view sand feel safe to show their true and authentic self.
-An inclusive workplace or community allows everyone to fully participate in discussion, decision making and in shaping the future.
+When your workplace or community consists of people from diverse cultures, inclusion means ensuring that everyone’s needs, concerns, values, ideas, etc., are acknowledged and taken into consideration.
+When an environment is inclusive, people who are part of the workplace or the community are valued for their unique characteristics, feel comfortable to share their views and feel safe to show their true and authentic selves.
+An inclusive workplace or community allows everyone to participate fully in the discussion, decision-making and shaping of the future.

 How does diversity differ from inclusion?
-Diversity focuses on the demographic composition of a community, such as race, age, gender, nationality, profession etc. While inclusion emphasises the interaction, engagement and integration of the people in the community.
-As our world becomes highly interconnected and increasingly diverse, it is more urgent that we develop inclusion as a skill to bring out the best in our community.
+Diversity focuses on demographics, such as race, age, gender, nationality, profession etc. While inclusion emphasises the interaction, engagement and integration of the people in the community.
+As our world becomes highly interconnected and increasingly diverse, it is more urgent to develop inclusion as a skill to bring out the best in our community.

 Why inclusion as a skill?

-A skill is one’s ability to perform a specific action that leads to a specific result.
-The results of a skill may take some time and effort to achieve.
+Skill is one’s ability to perform a specific action that leads to a particular result.
+The results of skill may take some time and effort to achieve.
 For example, driving requires one to learn to take control of a vehicle on various roads and terrain to get from one destination to another in a safe manner.
 As a beginner, one might find it overwhelming to monitor the roads and while manoeuvring a vehicle.
-Over time and with many hours of practice, one can become a proficient driver.
+After many hours of practice, one can become a proficient driver.

 Likewise, inclusion is one’s ability to foster inclusive relationships and cultivate inclusive environments.
-To do this, one will need to adopt a different mindset, gain knowledge, adapt communication styles and behaviours that embodies inclusivity.
+One will need to adopt a different mindset, gain knowledge, and adapt communication styles and behaviours that embody inclusivity.
 With time, effort and motivation, anyone can develop inclusion as a skill.

 How to develop inclusion as a skill?

-While there are many ways to develop this skill, we can start with these 4 areas which are:
+There are many ways to develop this skill.
+We can start with these 4 areas, which are:

 - Awareness of Bias